Alexander Ziskind Maimon

-In his later years, Maimon lived in Kelmė and began writing his book Kovetz Maamariam ve'Inianim Shonim.
-The book was published by his family in 1894, following his death, and in it were many reprinted articles and researches he had written.
+In his later years, Maimon lived in Kelmė and began writing his book Kovetz Maamarim ve'Inianim Shonim.
+The book was published by his family in 1894, following his death, and in it were many reprinted articles and research he had written.
 He is referred to in Berl Kagan's book Jewish Cities, Towns & Villages in Lithuania (New York: 1991) as: "An author, scholar, philanthropist, and man of affairs."

 Maimon's grandson, Moshe Maimon, was a noted artist.